 - Oracle E-Business Suite, PeopleSoft, Siebel

 - SAP

 - IBM Cognos

 - SAP Business Objects Web Intelligence

+- JDA Supply Chain

+Custom applications and 3rd party software can also integrate with InfoSphere Guardium software appliance ships as a hardware or

+InfoSphere Guardium

-Custom applications and 3rd party software can also integrate with InfoSphere Guardium For DBMSs and applications not directly supported out-of-the-box, InfoSphere Guardium also supports a new Universal Feed capability whereby customers and 3rd party software vendors can integrate niche DBMSs and applications with Guardium via an API to allow InfoSphere Guardium to monitor, audit and protect the data in these systems in real time.
+For DBMSs and applications not directly supported out-of-the-box, InfoSphere Guardium also supports a new Universal Feed capability whereby customers and 3rd party software vendors can integrate niche DBMSs and applications with InfoSphere Guardium via an API to allow InfoSphere Guardium to monitor, audit and protect the data in these systems in real time.
 This allows organisations to move towards full enterprise wide security and compliance.